 Children’s Museum at JBLM is opening with temporary, limited hours due to COVID restriction.
-All visitors must register for a session in advance.
+All visitors must register for a session in advance, with the exception of member-only hours.
 Sessions are 90 minutes long.
 Check-in for your session begins 15 minutes in advance.
 You must be checked in within 30 minutes of the start of your session.

 While You Are Here

 Strollers are allowed in the Museum galleries and playscapes.
 However, we do offer lobby stroller parking for your convenience.
 When your child is not physically in the stroller, please park your stroller somewhere out of high traffic areas.

 Lockers are available for storing your items.
 Lockers are self-service and the cost is $.25.

 Due to COVID restrictions, food is not allowed in the facility.
 You may bring bottled water into the facility.
 When drinking, we ask that you socially distance and put your face covering back on between taking sips.

 Pay As You Will Admission